Healing in the Valley: How Faith, Therapy, and Internal Family Systems Are Transforming Grief

 Disclaimer:

-The content provided on Liberation Lunes is for entertainment and informational purposes only and is not intended as a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical or mental condition.
+The content provided on Liberation Lunes is for entertainment and informational purposes only.
+It is not intended as a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical or mental condition.
 Never disregard professional medical advice or delay seeking it because of something you have read on this blog.
 The views expressed on this blog are my personal opinions and do not represent the views of any professional organizations with which I am affiliated.
 If you think you may have a medical emergency, call your doctor, 911, or the National Suicide Prevention Lifeline at 1-800-273-TALK (1-800-273-8255) immediately.
 Liberation Lunes does not recommend or endorse any specific tests, physicians, products, procedures, opinions, or other information that may be mentioned on the blog.
 Reliance on any information provided by Liberation Lunes, others appearing on the blog at the invitation of Liberation Lunes, or other visitors to the blog is solely at your own risk.

 Confidentiality Notice: